nickap/vue-exit-intent/README.md

 - **LSItemKey**
 Key of Local Storage item.
 You can use a different key to show multiple pop-ups with different behaviour/content.

+- **onBeforeMount**
+Determines whether the initialization of the composable occurs during the `onBeforeMount` lifecycle hook instead of the default `onMounted` hook.
+This allows you to set up the exit intent before your component is mounted.

 ## Contribute
 Feel free to contribute, message me for your ideas.